the wing of a plane flying over Hartsfield Jackson International Airport

 Preparation is everything – David Robinson

-My husband calls it negativity, I call it being realistic or being prepared.
-If you are someone who flies for travel, at some point, you will experience flight cancellations or delays.
+My husband calls it negativity, I call it being realistic and being prepared.
+If you’re someone who flies for travel, at some point, you will experience flight cancellations or delays.
 Why?
 Because the Federal Aviation Administration estimates there are nearly 45,000 flights every day and around 3 million passengers passing through U.S. airports.

 With such a high volume of air traffic, schedule disruptions, delays and flight cancellations are inevitable.
-What can you do to survive flight cancellations with the least amount of stress?
+What can you do to survive flight cancellations and stay safe with the least amount of stress?
 Be prepared and implement these suggestions.

 1. Know What the Airlines Offers

-When you book a plane ticket with an airline you agree to a Contract of Carriage.
-That contract outlines the rights, duties, and liabilities of both parties.
+When you buy a plane ticket you agree to a Contract of Carriage with the airline.
+That contract outlines the rights, duties and liabilities of both parties.
 In very simple terms it states that the airline is responsible for getting you to your destination and if they don’t then they are obligated to make it right or make it up to you.

 Most people don’t take the time to read a contract of carriage, but the U.S. Department of Transportation – the department who oversees airline industry has.
 They’ve put together an easy to understand dashboard with, in their words, the “services that U.S. airlines provide to mitigate passenger inconveniences when the cause of a cancellation or delay was due to circumstances within the airline’s control”.